Gowthamreddyk12/student-task-management/README.md

   "status": "Pending | In Progress | Completed", "created_at": "timestamp"
 }

 Design Choices
 Serverless Approach
-No need to manage servers
+No server management required

-Automatically handles scaling
+Automatic scaling with demand

-Cost effective for variable traffic
+Cost-effective for variable workloads

 Database Selection
-DynamoDB is preferred over relational databases because:
+DynamoDB is preferred because:

 It is fully managed and serverless

-Scales automatically with demand
+Scales automatically with traffic

-Ideal for simple key-based access patterns
+Works well for key-value access patterns

 Data Validation & Error Handling
 Each task is assigned a UUID